 The Company has experienced losses since its inception, including a net loss for the year ended December 31, 2003.
 Net losses may continue for at least the next several years as the Company proceeds with the development of its technologies.
 The size of these losses will depend on the creation of revenue from the commercialization and development of its technologies, if any, and on the level of the Company's expenses.
 The Company's cash, cash equivalents and short-term investments have decreased from \$17.3 million as of December 31, 2002 to \$13.5 million as of December 31, 2003.
 In October 2003, the Company issued convertible notes for net proceeds of approximately \$12.7 million.
 The notes convert to common stock upon the closing of an initial public offering.
 These convertible notes are due in October 2004, or on or after April 30, 2004 should a majority of the noteholders so elect.
 If the notes do not convert, the Company will require additional funding to continue its business activities through December 31, 2004.
-The Company is considering various options, including securing additional equity financing and obtaining new collaborators.
+The Company believes that sufficient additional funding will be available to meet its projected operating and capital requirements through December 31, 2004, and the Company is considering various options, including securing additional equity financing and obtaining new collaborators.
 If the Company raises additional capital by issuing equity or convertible debt securities, existing stockholders may experience substantial dilution.
 If the Company requires additional financing, there can be no assurance that it will be available on satisfactory terms, or at all.
-If the Company is unable to secure additional financing on reasonable terms, or is unable to generate sufficient new sources of revenue through arrangements with customers, collaborators and licensees, the Company will be forced to take substantial restructuring actions, which may include significantly reducing the Company's anticipated level of expenditures, the sale of some or all of the Company's assets, or obtaining funds by entering into financing or collaborative agreements on unattractive terms, or the Company will not be able to fund operations.
+If the Company is unable to secure additional financing on reasonable terms, or is unable to generate sufficient new sources of revenue through arrangements with customers, collaborators and licensees, the Company will be forced to take substantial restructuring actions, which may include significantly reducing the Company's anticipated level of expenditures, the sale of some or all of the Company's assets, or obtaining funds by entering into